SJROHRXD/Algorithms_and_DataStructures/Other Examples/Mixed Data Types.md

 In general, it's important to choose the right representation for your data based on the requirements of your application.
 While floating-point numbers are a versatile and useful tool in many cases, they are not always the best choice, and other representations may be more appropriate in some situations.

-## so why did you use parseFloat instead of parseInt in your example?
+## So why did you use parseFloat instead of parseInt in your example?

 I used parseFloat() instead of parseInt() in the example because some of the numbers in the mixed data type array had fractional parts represented as strings. parseInt() is used to convert a string to an integer, which means it will truncate any fractional part of the number.
 In contrast, parseFloat() is used to convert a string to a floating-point number, which allows for decimal places.